 - Increasing the treatment effects of cancer drugs.

 L-Theanine (THEANINE) Side Effects & Safety

-Theanine is POSSIBLY SAFE when used once per week for three weeks.
-It's not known if daily use for longer periods of time is safe.
+Theanine is POSSIBLY SAFE when used by mouth, short-term.
+Theanine has been used one time per week for 3 weeks.
+It is not known if use for longer periods of time is safe.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of theanine during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of using theanine if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.